sequenceiq/slider/src/site/markdown/releasing.md

 look good too: there must be no `-SNAPSHOT` dependencies.

-**Step #9: deploy Hoya against a live cluster

-1. Expand the .tar.gz file
-1. Use it to create, flex, freeze then thaw a Hoya application on a remote YARN cluster
-1. Do this for both HBase and Accumulo

-**Step #10:** Create a a one-line plain text release note for commits and tags And a multi-line markdown release note, which will be used for artifacts.
+**Step #9:** Create a a one-line plain text release note for commits and tags And a multi-line markdown release note, which will be used for artifacts.

-Release of Hoya against hadoop 2.2.0 and hbase 0.96.0-hadoop2
+Release of Hoya against hadoop 2.2.0 and hbase 0.96.1.1-hadoop2

 This release of Hoya:

-* Is built against the (ASF staged) hadoop 2.2.0 and hbase 0.96.0-hadoop2 artifacts.
+* Is built against the (ASF staged) hadoop 2.2.0 and hbase 0.96.1.1-hadoop2 artifacts.
 * Supports Apache HBase cluster creation, flexing, freezing and thawing.
 * Contains the initial support of Apache Accumulo: all accumulo roles can be created, though its testing is currently very minimal.